sijinkim2/Multi-task-learning-for-TIL-prediction/README.md

 ```

 The `MTL` directory contains the multi-task learning pipeline, while the `STL` directory provides independent training scripts for segmentation and detection.
-The `TIL_prediction` directory includes scripts for downstream TIL score prediction and evaluation.

 ## How to Run